KentaGoto/Term_check/README.md

 # Term_check

 ## Description
-A tool for quick check of translation terms.
+A quick check of translation terms.

 ## Usage
 ```